sungsoo-ahn/2025/_posts/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks.md

 ## Conclusion
 DNNs are crucial for tasks like traffic sign recognition but remain vulnerable to adversarial attacks, posing significant challenges for their safe deployment.
 This blog post introduced a multi-resolution training approach that enhances model robustness by the integration of custom LPF and Gaussian CNN blocks.
-Our method demonstrated consistent improvements in resilience across different architectures, including ResNet18, MobileNetV2, and VGG16.
+Our method demonstrated consistent improvements in robustness across different architectures, including ResNet18, MobileNetV2, and VGG16.
 These findings underscore the potential of multi-resolution training to mitigate adversarial risks, paving the way for safer and more reliable applications of DNNs in real-world scenarios.